To sit for the SCRN Examination, candidates must meet the following criteria.

 Candidates from other countries will be considered if they meet a comparable licensure requirement and can read and understand the English language.

 The candidate must be a professional nurse engaged in aspects of stroke care, including but not limited to stroke nursing clinical practice, or employed as an administrator, consultant, educator or researcher.
-The exam is designed for those who have had at least 2 years of direct or indirect stroke nursing practice as a registered nurse in the last 5 years at the time of application.
-Potential candidates should take into consideration that this specialty certification may not be appropriate for an individual just entering this specialty.
+The candidate must have a minimum of at least one (1) year full-time (2,080 hours) of direct or indirect stroke nursing experience within the last three (3) years.

 Direct Stroke Nursing Practice

 Direct stroke nursing practice is defined as involvement in the nursing process in a clinical setting where the nursing actions and judgments are focused on a particular individual, family, or group of individuals where there is continuing professional responsibility and accountability for the outcomes of these actions.